1863 Atlantic hurricane season: Tropical Storm Seven

 On September 18, a heavy northern gale wrecked the ship Smoker on the bar at Tampico, Tamaulipas, in Mexico.
 On September 19, two ships were capsized, the John Howell and the J.K.L.
 After the latter sunk, 10 people drowned, including the captain.
 No specific locations are known for these shipwrecks so no complete track for this storm is known, but it was active in the western Gulf of Mexico beginning on September 18.
 The storm made landfall early on September 19 in a rural area of Tamaulipas to the north of Tampico.
 Based on John Kaplan and Mark DeMaria's inland decay model created in 1995, it is estimated that the cyclone dissipated several hours later.
+Climate researcher Michael Chenoweth does not consider this system to have been a tropical cyclone, instead attributing the squally weather to a cold front and high-pressure area.

 Tropical Storm Eight

 Three ships reported encountering a tropical storm on September 26 in the western Atlantic, beginning with the Horace E. Bell about 320 mi west-southwest of Bermuda.
 Data from these ships indicated that the storm peaked with winds of 60 mph (95 km/h).
 The storm moved rapidly north-northwestward and was last noted offshore the Mid-Atlantic early on September 27.
+Chenoweth also proposed the removal of this storm from HURDAT due to "Insufficient supporting evidence from other neighboring data sources".